Sign in

 metadata: { timestamp: null,}

-You can store up to 50 metadata properties per thread, and each property can be 4000 characters long.
+You can store up to 50 metadata properties per thread or comment, and each property can be 4000 characters long.

 Setting metadata

-Metadata can be set using the default components, React hooks, or by editing thread using the REST APIs.
-But before making any changes, it’s recommended to set your metadata type in your config file.
+Metadata can be set using the default components, React hooks, or by editing threads and comments using the REST APIs.
+But before making any changes, it’s recommended to set your metadata types in your config file.

 liveblocks.config.ts